-Journeyman Technician – Has taken multiple classes, has passed the appropriate exams and has 12 months active service in the industry
+Journeyman Technician – Has taken multiple classes, has passed the appropriate exams and has 12 months of active service in the industry.

 Why These Certifications Are Important

-Many carpet cleaning companies do not send their technicians to any formal classes to gain this knowledge.
-They simply teach the technicians on the job from what they have learned.
+Many carpet cleaning companies do not send their technicians to formal classes to gain this knowledge.
+Instead, they teach the technicians on the job from what they have learned.
 Without formal education and testing, these technicians can miss out on important knowledge about the science of cleaning.
 Formal education from an IICRC certified instructor lays the foundation upon which a technician will continue to learn and put their knowledge into practice.

 Without this education, a technician will lack knowledge of many things including:

 - How the PH of cleaning solutions affects different stains and materials

 - Pet urine neutralization

 - Carpet construction

 At Hydro Clean Carpet Cleaning in Colorado Springs, all of our technicians are IICRC certified.
 Some are certified in multiple cleaning and restoration disciplines.
 When our employees return from a certified training course they have a better understanding of why we do what we do.
 Besides having certified technicians, we are also an IICRC Certified Firm.
 That means we follow the IICRC standards when we clean and we follow a code of ethics and have a written customer complaint procedure.
 We do not engage in false advertising, we carry the proper insurance and we have a commitment to continuing education.